matrix-org/matrix-rust-sdk/crates/matrix-sdk/src/sliding_sync/README.md

 enters a room - as we want to receive the incoming new messages regardless of whether the room is pushed out of the lists room list.

-### Unsubscribe

-Don't forget to [unsubscribe](`SlidingSync::unsubscribe_from_room`) when the data isn't needed to be updated anymore, e.g. when the user leaves the room, to reduce the bandwidth back down to what is really needed.

 ## Extensions

 Additionally to the room list and rooms with their state and latest